 Financial Aid at Bethesda is based upon need.
 Need is defined as the difference between the cost of attending Bethesda and the Expected Family Contribution (EFC) toward the cost.

 <COST OF ATTENDANCE>

-Cost of attendance is the total amount it will cost you to go to college each year.
-It reflects the maximum dollar amount of financial aid you may receive for the entire academic year.
+Cost of attendance is the total amount it will cost a student to go to college each year.
+It reflects the maximum dollar amount of financial aid a student may receive for the entire academic year.